datacarpentry/astronomy-python/_episodes/03-motion.md

 Pyplot is part of the Matplotlib library.
 It is conventional to import it using the shortened name `plt`.

-> ## Warning
+> ## Keeping plots in the notebook
 > In recent versions of Jupyter, plots appear "inline"; that is, they
 > are part of the notebook.
 In some older versions, plots appear in a
 > new window.
-> In that case, you might want to run the following Jupyter
+If your plots appear in a new window, you might want to run the following Jupyter
 > [magic command](https://ipython.readthedocs.io/en/stable/interactive/magics.html#magic-matplotlib)
 > in a notebook cell:
 > ~~~